– Maintain an inclusive and positive learning environment

 The dining area is a small sheltered area in the White Pine forest for meals and other downtime activities.
 Picnic tables are also available throughout the site in various locations.

-We are a very rural site and cell phone access is limited and weak.
-Verizon has the strongest signal and AT&T is very weak.
-Both company’s 3G networks have a weak connection.
+We are a very rural site and cell phone access is limited.
+Verizon has a decent signal and AT&T is weak.
+Both company’s 3G networks have weak connections.
 No others seem to connect.
-Reliable internet, cell service, and other amenities are available in Odessa (5 miles), Trumansburg (12 miles), and Ithaca (17 miles).
+Reliable internet, and other amenities are available in Odessa (5 miles), Trumansburg (12 miles), and Ithaca (17 miles).

 – NO Glass containers